modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 </section>
 ```

 Okay, cool.
-Note we have two Snippet calls here - one for displaying the comments for this thread ([Quip](/extras/quip/quip.quip "Quip.Quip")), and another for displaying the reply form ([QuipReply](/extras/quip/quip.quipreply "Quip.QuipReply")).
+Note we have two Snippet calls here - [Quip](/extras/quip/quip.quip "Quip.Quip") for displaying the comments for this thread, and [QuipReply](/extras/quip/quip.quipreply "Quip.QuipReply") for displaying the reply form.

 In our Quip snippet call, we've specified a thread ID in the manner we've described above, and then set some settings.
 Our comments are going to be threaded (the default), so we need to specify a Resource ID where our Reply to Thread post is going to be (this is detailed in the [Quip Documentation](/extras/quip "Quip").
-We recommend reading there for how to set it up.) with the '&replyResourceId' property.
+We recommend reading there for how to set it up.) with the `&replyResourceId` property.
 For a quick example, if your `&replyResourceId` points to page 123, then on page 123, you should put something like the following:

 ```php
 [[!QuipReply]]